A Strange Day on Planet Earth

 I’m a woman, you see.
 We like to build things.
 Make things.
 Babies.
 Peace.
 Knitting circles.
 Bread.

-Between the wonderful, universal nature of women and the spoiled, violent nature of patriarchal men it seems we will always end up on the bottom.
+Between the generous, universal nature of women and the spoiled, violent nature of patriarchal men it seems we will always end up on the bottom.
 This is the kind of language men like: tops, bottoms, fucking, banging, screwing, jerking, jizzing, cuming, dumping.
 They luxuriate in the ugliness of their chosen and infantile reality, then tell us we couldn’t possibly understand the consequences of our decisions, of our own bodies, of the lives we still somehow deign to give them.

 Then they say: I didn’t know.
 Okay I did know but not really.
 I’m not so bad.
 I try.
 I didn’t mean it.
 It was a joke.
 I’m sorry.